yktoo/yktoo.com/content/blog/0196/index.en.md

 ## Deux Sans Trois {#deux-sans-trois}

-A bizarre Belgian troupe called //Deux Sans Trois// consists of three acrobats and a musician.
-Their show named //Typo// began with a pseudo-musical piece for a looper, a turntable (the one that interested Sid in the beginning of the [first video](http://www.youtube.com/watch?v=5L5V0RNkEXs)) and a typewriter.
+A bizarre Belgian troupe called {{< fl "Deux Sans Trois" >}} consists of three acrobats and a musician.
+Their show named {{< fl "Typo" >}} began with a pseudo-musical piece for a looper, a turntable (the one that interested Sid in the beginning of the [first video](http://www.youtube.com/watch?v=5L5V0RNkEXs)) and a typewriter.
 Then a comical part followed: the girl in black tried to claim a seat on the bench, and the other three didn't want to let her do that:
 ![](img:1.bp.blogspot.com/-Ay_aCtXYP1E/UhoQGDeYL4I/AAAAAAAAaGc/ghdhY-ZuuWs/s1600/dsc00945.picasaweb.jpg:a)

 She tried many different ways, including treading on their heads: